jpmcWorkers/jpmcWorkers.github.io/src/content/what-can-i-do/mgr.md

+---
+title: "For Sympathetic Managers / Supervisors"
+description: "Guidance for determining if you are considered a manager under labor law and what that means for union participation."
+order: 4
+---

 # For Sympathetic Managers / Supervisors

 If you are a supervisor, the law considers you an *agent of the employer* and prevents you from joining a union.